OliverBadger/UnityPlayground/README.md

 # UnityPlayground
-This should have all scripts that are functional and working and allow me to work off this for correct workflow and analysis.
-Modular scripts should be added to apply for all future games as quick as possible.
+This should have all scripts that are functional, allowing me to work off this for correct workflow and practice.
+Modular scripts should be added, to apply to all future games I make to streamline the development process.